Learn to Sail at the EYC

 Beginner An introductory course for students ages 7-17.
 Students will learn sailing theory and terminology, basic seamanship, helmsmanship, and sail trim.
 Click here to see the list of skills taught at the Beginner level.
 Students are divided into multiple class sections based on experience and age.
 The Beginner class is taught in Optimists and Flying Scots.
 Upon completion of the skills and testing, instructors will recommend that the student may enroll in Opti Racing, Intro to Lasers and/or Intermediate.
 The cost for the two week Beginner class in the mornings is $360.
 The same class in the afternoons is $300.
 Both classes require a $10 textbook, available for purchase at registration.
 Parents of seven year olds should consider the size, maturity and water experience of the child before enrolling him or her in this class.

-Opti Racing This two week class will be offered in the afternoons three times; from June 26-July 7, July 10-July 21 and July 24-August 4, and in the mornings July 10-21.
+Opti Racing This two week class will be offered in three times; in a one week session from July 6-July 6 in the afternoons, in a two week session from July 9-July 20 in the mornings, and a two week session from July 23-August 3 in the afternoons.
 The Optimist is raced regionally, nationally and internationally by sailors through age 15, and offers a great opportunity for this age group to improve their confidence, knowledge and racing experience.
 The class will cover starts, upwind and downwind strategy, and the racing rules of sailing.
 This class is open to students up to age 15 who have skippered in an Opti series race or regatta.
 It can be taken multiple times, but completing the class does not qualify the student for the Intermediate class.
 The cost for this class is $360.
 No textbook required.

 Intro to Lasers Students who have passed the Beginner class can continue to improve their single-handed dinghy techniques by moving directly to the Laser using the EYC’s Laser 4.7 rigs.
 The Laser 4.7 is a smaller rig used with the standard Laser hull, allowing students as light as 77 pounds to transition from Optis to Lasers.
 Students will spend time learning how to rig and sail a Laser.
-This class will be offered July 10-July 21 and July 24-August 4 in the afternoons.
+This class will be offered July 9-July 20 and July 23-August 3 in the afternoons.
 The cost for these dates will be $360.
-In addition, a shortened class will be offered from June 26-July 5.
-The cost for this session will be $288.
-This session’s class is shortened to allow students to participate in the Laser Clinic (details below) on July 6 and 7, should they wish to enroll.

 Intermediate Students will learn double-handed dinghy sailing techniques using the EYC’s fleet of Club 420’s.
 Students will learn how to rig and sail a 420, including boathandling in a wide range of wind conditions as both skipper and crew.
 Includes an introduction to racing, including fundamental racing rules and techniques.
 Click here to see the list of skills taught at the Intermediate level.
 This class is open to students who have passed the Beginner class and have intructor approval.
 Students who pass the Intermediate Class are eligible for the Advanced and/or Racing Classes.
 The two week Intermediate class in the morning costs $360.
-The same class in the afternoons is $300.
 The class requires a $10 textbook, available for purchase at registration.

 Advanced For students up to age 17 who have been promoted from the Intermediate class.
 This class is taught in the EYC’s fleet of nine Flying Scots with the goal of learning all the skills necessary to obtain an EYC Skipper’s License.
 (Persons holding an EYC Skipper’s License are able to skipper an EYC-owned Flying Scot without staff supervision.)
 The class emphasizes correct rigging, seamanship, boathandling in all weather, and spinnaker handling.
 Some racing instruction and racing-derived drills may occur, but students who wish to emphasize racing should enroll in the Racing class instead.
 Click here to view the list of skills taught at the Advanced level.
 The Advanced class is offered in the mornings and costs $360.
 No textbook required.